 Eating healthy is an important part of a healthy lifestyle and is something that should be taught at a young age.
 The following are some general guidelines for helping your adolescent eat healthy.
-It is important to discuss your adolescent's diet with his or her health care provider before making any dietary changes or placing your adolescent on a diet.
-Discuss the following healthy eating recommendations with your adolescent to ensure he or she is following a healthy eating plan:
+It is important to discuss your teen's diet with his or her healthcare provider before making any dietary changes or placing your teen on a diet.
+Discuss these healthy eating recommendations with your teen so he or she can follow a healthy eating plan:

 Eat 3 meals a day, with healthy snacks.

 Increase fiber in the diet and decrease the use of salt.

 Drink water.
 Try to avoid drinks that are high in sugar.
 Fruit juice can have a lot of calories, so limit your adolescent's intake.
 Whole fruit is always a better choice.